-Primary graph nodes (the larger circles in the diagram) represent the key instances or Turn Points on the critical path.
-Intermediate nodes (when enabled) are smaller circles, representing instances the data passes through while flowing between Turn Points.
-Several useful pieces of information are available for each graph node; these may be enabled and disabled via the fly-out palette.
-Note that some information will be hidden when the graph node (circle) is too small to contain it; to see all enabled information, the diagram will have to be zoomed in.
+The larger circles in the diagram are the primary graph nodes which represent the key instances or turn points on the critical path.
+Intermediate nodes, when enabled, are smaller circles, representing instances the data passes through while flowing between turn points.
+Several useful pieces of information are available for each graph node.
+These may be enabled and disabled via the fly-out palette.

+Some information is hidden when the graph node circle is too small to contain it.
+To see all enabled information, the diagram must be zoomed in.
 Configurable tooltips can be used to see information that would otherwise be hidden due to insufficient drawing area.